janjakubowski/Crystals-Collector-Game/README.md

 # Crystals-Collector-Game
 Week 4 - Homework - Collect Crystals Worth a Random Value to Equal the Desired Total to Win

+## Hints To Play
+_Note:_ It may be impossible to win, especially if the jackot number is odd and all the birthston values are even.
+1. All values are multipled by 10,000 to display.
+The gem values are between 1 and 12, it is possible to have duplicates, and the jackpot is between 19 and 120.
+0. *Cheat:* Open the console log to see all the values.

 ## Assignment

 ## Challenges
 The three components of _html, css, JavaScript_ are straight forward.
 1. Using jQuery rather than straight JavaScript
 2. Represent the crystals using objects and methods. (not done)
     a.
 Randomly select 4 birthstones with no dups (not done)
+    b.
+Instead the scoreboard and the gameboard are objects.
 3.

 ###### Versions